 * Photo courtesy of The Jackson Sun.
 Used by permission

-Drifting too far from the Shore has been nominated for the Pulitzer Prize, a PEN-Faulkner award, and a ForeWord award in fiction.
+Drifting too far from the Shore was nominated for the Pulitzer Prize, a PEN-Faulkner award, and a ForeWord award in fiction.

 Niles’ interview with Southern writer Lee Smith has been requested for publication in The Sourland Mountain Review.
 Previously, the interview appeared in his dissertation Eccentricity as Narrative Technique and in Southern Voices in Every Direction by Iris Press.